Hong Kong: Police arrest over 50 pro-democracy activists in crackdown | DW | 06.01.2021

 The arrests included at least seven members of Hong Kong's Democratic Party, the territory's largest opposition party.

-Opposition figures said the arrests were linked to an unofficial primary organized by pro-democracy parties last July ahead of local legislative elections.
+Opposition figures said the arrests were linked to an unofficial primary organized by pro-democracy parties in July 2019 ahead of local legislative elections.

 The campaign, called "35+ citizens vote" was to determine which candidates would give the pro-democracy camp the best chance to fill all 35 electable seats in Hong Kong's legislative council, a body with only half of 70 seats directly elected.